kwcjr/MainWP-Child-Auto-Downloader/README.md

 == Description ==

-This plugin checks to see if the MainWP Child plugin is installed and activated; If not, it will download it and install it.
+This plugin checks to see if the MainWP Child plugin is installed and activated; If not, it will download it, install & activate it.

 == Installation ==